 Sentence 2 is a point-blank contradiction of the scientific method—a denial, in other words, of science.

 (Hey Ken, you know all that contempt you feel for ‘science deniers’?
 Right back at ya, sport.)

 Sentence 3 is a cognitive dog’s breakfast.
 Either Ken thinks it’s a profound revelation that fields and hypotheses are two different things, or he’s made the Freudian slip of metonymizing ‘AGW’ to ‘climate science.’
 It’s hard to believe anyone could be so uneducated as to actually identify an entire multidisciplinary field, in his brain, with a single hypothesis therein—but what’s more disturbing is that he then proceeds to “argue” that said hypothesis is not really a hypothesis at all, crossing the line from low IQ to florid psychosis.

 Sentence 4—a raging, throbbing non sequitur—ratifies the latter diagnosis, I’m afraid.
 (Weep.
 Weep for Scotland.)

-Remember those (premeditatedly) hilarious YouTube clips in which a girl who hadn’t seen a Star Wars movie in her life would take her best shot at reconstructing the plot of the three good ones by piecing together overheard fanversations and clues gleaned from her boyfriend’s action figures?
+Remember those (premeditatedly) hilarious YouTube clips in which a girl who hasn’t seen a Star Wars movie in her life takes her best shot at reconstructing the plot of the three good ones by piecing together overheard fanversations and clues gleaned from her boyfriend’s action figures?